tanyarajan/tanyarajan.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at the University of Chicago. **I am on the 2024-25 academic job market.**

+My job market paper studies worker mobility between formal and informal sector jobs in the garment industry in Bangladesh.

-My research focuses on topics at the intersection of labor, health, and development economics.
+More broadly, my research focuses on topics at the intersection of labor, health, and development economics.
 I study how people and households make decisions over work and health in the face of market frictions.

+You can find my CV [here](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.tanyarajan.com/assets/pdf/Rajan_CV_published.pdf).

+You can contact me at: tanyar [at] uchicago [dot] com.